Midsize Car

 Better fuel economy: There’s not a huge fuel economy difference here, but efficiency is probably important to you if you’re shopping for a hybrid.
 The Camry achieves an outstanding combined fuel economy rating of up to 51 mpg.
 The Accord Hybrid EX-L gets up to 48 mpg, and every other trim gets 44 mpg.

-Available AWD: The Toyota Camry is available with all-wheel drive (AWD), while the Honda Accord Hybrid comes exclusively with front-wheel drive (FWD).
-It’s no off-roader, but this makes the Camry a better choice for drivers who want more confidence-inspiring traction on snowy roads.
+Available AWD: The Toyota Camry is available with all-wheel drive (AWD), while the Honda Accord Hybrid is available only with front-wheel drive (FWD).
+That makes the Camry a better choice for drivers who want more confidence-inspiring traction on snowy roads or in inclement weather.

 More affordable: Honda and Toyota do hybrids a little differently.
 In the Accord lineup, the two lowest trims come with a non-hybrid gas engine, and the rest of the lineup is hybrid-only.
 Meanwhile, the Toyota Camry is hybrid-only across the board.
-This gives the Camry a lower starting price than the Accord Hybrid by a little over $5,000.
+This gives the Camry a lower starting price than the Accord Hybrid by about $4,700.

 Check this week’s Fair Purchase Price or see the Camry models for sale near you.